Sonia-96/MyStudyNotes/Network & Security/Network.md

 - input queueing: waiting for the switching fabric to send them to the output port
 - output queueing: waiting for transmission at the outgoing links

 If we want to forward packets besed on their priorities, we can use several normal queues with different priorities (the queue with higher priority will send packets first) or a priority queue.
-This could compeletely block lower-priority queue.

-## IPv4

-IPv4 is the major network protocol in use today.
-IPv6 is increasing its market share, but fairly slowly.

-An IPv4 has the following important informaiton in its header:

-- src/dest IP address
+## IP
-- packet length
-- TTL: the number of hops before a packet should be dropped.
-  - TTL changes at each hop, then checksum should be recomputed at each hop
-- Protocol: TCP/UDP/ICMP
-- header checksum: check to see if the header is corrupted or not
-- fragmentation info: The link layer may not support sending large packets.
-If a packet is bigger than the maximum packet size (which is Maximum Transfer Unit, MTU) that a link layer can handle, the network layer will break it into smaller packets.
-This process is called fragmentation.
-Fragmentation is hard to implement, so transport protocols just avoid sending packets bigger than MTU.

-protocol, header checksum, and fragmentation are the things we want to get rid of!

 ### IP Address Assignment